 All procedures follow the Standard Response Protocol.
-More information can be found at: LLove U Guys Foundation
+More information can be found at: https://iloveuguys.org/

 Emergency School Closing or Delay

 In the event weather conditions or emergencies make it necessary to close or delay school, KMA radio 960 AM, 99.1 FM and the school social media/website shall provide public information.
 Parents will be notified through the student information system via text or email.